mishushakov/dialogflow-web-v2/README.md

 ## Frequently Asked Questions

-- Q: I changed the gateway url, but the responses are the same as with yours
+- Q: I changed the gateway url, but the responses are the same as with the previous one
 - A: Make sure you have **cleaned your cache** and **rebuilt your app**.
 In Safari go to "Develop" > "Empty Caches".
 In Chrome: "Developer Tools" > "Application" > "Clear storage" > "Clear site data"

 # Have fun using the product!